-Inspired by a passage in Aftermath, Susan J. Brison’s book on violent trauma and the body, my Surd series explores her concept of a mathematical “surd” as a metaphor for irreversible chaos and disruption in an otherwise linear life path, following her own horrific sexual assault.
+Inspired by a passage in Aftermath, Susan J. Brison’s book on violent trauma and the body, I developed a series of punctured, 3D and VR drawings; Surds (2016).
+Brison introduced the concept of a mathematical “surd” as a metaphor for irreversible chaos and disruption in an otherwise linear life path following her own horrific sexual assault.
 A surd is an irrational number that, when placed in a predictable series of rational numbers, destroys all pre-existing coherence.
 Translated, it means “non-sense,” and “voiceless.”
-My Surd drawings engage this metaphor through the juxtaposition of gridded, “predictable” sequences of holes punctured through the skin-like surfaces of chaotic body forms.
+My Surd project engages this metaphor through the juxtaposition of gridded, “predictable” sequences of holes punctured through the skin-like surfaces of chaotic body forms.
 My aim is to explore the human “rational” desire for understanding through order and logic when faced with the nonsensical.
 I want to dissect notions of power moving over and through the body, while embracing their intrinsic mutability.

 Manifestos and Hollow Point drawings, in analog and VR, create a series of “freeze-frames” which articulate a moment of exertion or velocity in stillness.
 My intention is for viewers to experience self-reflection as they consider their bodies and the bodies of others as engaged in an ongoing, unsettled contest— filled with vulnerability, strength, discomfort, and defiance.
 Virtual Reality technology and sound design allow me to amplify and further animate the empathic effect of my two-dimensional drawings as “sculpture” or installation in 360 degrees.